g-h-c/pct/README.md

 **Compilation**

 Requires boost libraries and C++ 11 compliant compiler.
+The environment variable BOOST_HOME needs to be set to point to the root of Boost libraries (ant the binaries are expected to be at %BOOST_HOME%\stage\lib).
 The least Boost version I tried was 1.58.0.
 I have only worked on 64 bits, a 32 bits build should work but I have not tested it.

 **Blog entry**